LevanceWam/JavascriptCourse/README.md

 <p>In Javascript we have something called hoisting.
 Hoisting is the process of moving function declarations to the top of the file.
 This is done automatically by the javascript engine that is running the code.
 (This could be a interview question)</p>

+<p>Function Declarations are hoisted which means they raise to the top of the code.</p>

+<p>Function Expressions are not hoisted, if we try to call it before it is declared we will get an error.
+This is because we are dealing with an expression a constant or a variable that is not intialized.</p>

 <p>Scope</p>

-<p>the scope of a variable or a constant determines where that variable or const is accessible.
+<p>The scope of a variable or a constant determines where that variable or const is accessible.
 When we declare a variable with const or let.
 The scope of that variable is limited to the block in which they are defined.</p>

 <p>Global variables are variables that are accessible everywhere in the code.
 We want to avoid defining global variables or constants this is consider bad pratice.
 This is because they are accesible everywhere and a function can accidentally change the value and this can lead to all kinds of bugs or issues.</p>